536

-Year 536 (Roman numerals: DXXXVI) was a leap year starting on Tuesday of the Julian calendar.
-At the time, it was known as the Year after the Consulship of Belisarius.
+Year 536 (DXXXVI) was a leap year starting on Tuesday of the Julian calendar.
+At the time, it was known in the Roman Empire as the Year after the Consulship of Belisarius.

-In 2018, medieval scholar Michael McCormick nominated 536 as "the worst year to be alive" because of the volcanic winter of 536 caused by a volcanic eruption early in the year, causing average temperatures in Europe and China to decline and resulting in crop failures and famine for well over a year.
+In 2018, medieval scholar Michael McCormick nominated this year as "the worst year to be alive" because of the volcanic winter of 536 caused by a volcanic eruption early in the year, causing average temperatures in Europe and China to decline and resulting in crop failures and famine for well over a year.